segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/google-ads/index.md

 ### Permissions

 When setting up your Google Ads Source, you may notice that we don't list all Google Ads accounts your Google user can view.
 This is because Google Ads API does not expose a list of "managed" or sub-accounts to non-administrator using the API.
-That said, if you have read permissions to the account, you can enter your Google Ads Customer ID directly.
+That said, if you have read permissions to the account and would like to add it, please [contact us](https://segment.com/help/contact).
 For more information about finding your Google Ads Customer ID, see [here](https://support.google.com/google-ads/answer/1704344?co=ADWORDS.IsAWNCustomer%3Dfalse&hl=en).

 ### What Google Ads MCC do you sync?
-By default, we sync the "primary" Google Ads account connected to your Google account, but if you'd like to override this, you can specify an Google Ads Customer ID in settings.
+By default, we sync the primary Google Ads account connected to your Google account.
+If you would like to override this, please [contact us](https://segment.com/help/contact).

 ### I'm getting an Internal Server Error!